-The Queensland Folk Federation (QFF) is committed to environmental sustainability.
+Woodfordia Inc. (formerly the Queensland Folk Federation Inc. or QFF) is committed to environmental sustainability.
 We recognise that sustainable resolutions to environmental issues can be brought about through a cultural agenda.
 This provides us not only with opportunities to engage and advocate in this area, but a responsibility to do so.

-In staging the Woodford Folk Festival (WFF) and the Dreaming our first responsibility is to create a safe and healthy site for the Festival friends.
+In staging the Woodford Folk Festival and The Planting our first responsibility is to create a safe and healthy site for the Festival friends.
 As land managers we believe we have an obligation to conserve and enhance the natural environment.

 Through this policy we set out to become a leader amongst cultural organisations in environmental matters.